DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

   }
 }) }}

 13 out of 13 participants found and ticked the checkbox to mark the tasks as complete without any issues.
+Although having to mark every task is longwinded.

 ### Distinguishing between tasks that are ‘not started’ and ‘in progress’